Skip to main content

 In this article, we explain how visit location accuracy works.

-Written by Lucy Robbie
+Written by Cameron Falconer

 Access Care Planning uses a device's location to record where carers are when they start and end a visit, helping to ensure transparency and accountability in your care delivery.